-Score
+Cultoulo Score

-4 3 2 1 0
+Criteria 4 3 2 1 0

-Registration eligibility is strictly limited to members of the pre-established community identified in the application.
-Registration policies also include name selection and other requirements consistent with Registration eligibility is predominantly available to members of the pre-established community identified in the application, and also permits people or groups formally associated with the community to register.
-Registration eligibility is predominantly available to members of the pre- established community identified in the application, and also permits people or groups informally associated Registration eligibility is encouraged or facilitated for members of the pre- established community identified in the application, and also permits others to register.
-Policies include only The registration policies do not fulfill the requirement for scoring 1
+Dedicated Registration Policies Registration eligibility is strictly limited to members of the pre-established community identified in the application.
+Registration policies also include name selection and other requirements consistent with the articulated scope and community- based nature of the TLD.
+Proposed policies include specific enforcement measures including investigation practices, penalties, takedown procedures and appeal mechanisms.
+Registration eligibility is predominantly available to members of the pre-established community identified in the application, and also permits people or groups formally associated with the community to register.
+Policies include most elements for a high score but one element is missing.
+Registration eligibility is predominantly available to members of the pre- established community identified in the application, and also permits people or groups informally associated with the community to register.
+Policies include some elements for the high score but more than one element is missing.
+Registration eligibility is encouraged or facilitated for members of the pre- established community identified in the application, and also permits others to register.
+Policies include only one of the elements for high score.
+The registration policies do not fulfill the requirement for scoring 1